fsvh/insignia/README.md

 ![Texte alternatif](https://raw.github.com/fsvh/insignia/9adaa9e0fb1099ae525dd46f8d8f0847fd712e47/Preview.png "Pacifica Icon Theme")

-Hello, here's my new Icon Theme isn't finish, I have to do a lot of work but I want to share with you a beta version.
+Hello, here's my new Icon Theme for linux,isn't finish, I have to do a lot of work but I want to share with you a beta version.
 This theme fits very well with [Faba Of Sam Hewitt](https://github.com/snwh/faba-icon-theme).
 I recommend you to download this theme.

+This Theme have been created under Fedora 20 (Gnome 3.10) with Inkscape.

 I enjoy this theme so much and hope it will be the case for you too.